 info@teceyecare.com

-The use of glasses is by far the first treatment that is contemplated in a patient with hyperopia.
-It does not correct the main cause, but prevents further worsening of the sight.
-Contact lenses are often more comfortable and allow for a wider range of sight, but when not properly handled, they can cause severe injuries.
+The use of glasses is by far the most common treatment for a patient with hyperopia.
+It does not correct the main cause but prevents further worsening of the sight.
+Contact lenses are often more comfortable and allow for a wider range of sight, but unsafe handling or poor hygiene can result in severe injuries to the eye.

-This is only considered as the last option, especially in cases of severe hyperopia.
-It is done through different modalities of laser procedures, especially Laser In-Situ Keratomileusis (LASIK) and Photorefractive Keratectomy (PRK).
+Surgical treatment for hyperopia is generally considered a cosmetic treatment as the patient’s vision can be corrected with lenses.
+Farsightedness can be treated through different modalities of laser procedures, especially Laser In-Situ Keratomileusis (LASIK) and Photorefractive Keratectomy (PRK).

-LASIK consists of a beam of light that will pass through the eyes to remove a small amount of tissue is from the eye and reshape the cornea.
-Similarly, PRK rays reach the corneal stroma, the outer part of the eye, removes the underneath layers that contribute to affect the visual acuity.
+LASIK consists of a beam of light passing through the eyes to remove a small amount of tissue from the eye and reshape the cornea.
+Similarly, in PRK rays reach the corneal stroma and remove the layers that affect the visual acuity.

 Other treatments include lens implants, also known as refractive lens exchange.
 In this case, a new lens is placed inside the eye to cancel out the defect that causes hyperopia.